 ceiling light fixture not turning on even though bulb is installed

 If a light fixture suddenly stops working even though the bulb appears to be fine, it can be frustrating and confusing.
-Many homeowners assume the bulb is the issue, only to replace it and find that the problem still remains.
+Many homeowners replace the bulb first, only to realize that the problem continues, indicating the issue lies elsewhere in the electrical system rather than the bulb itself.

 🚨 Quick Check for Homeowners